-This was echoed by attendees at last week’s conference.
-As Lee, Lief, and Valentine reported, your fellow readers in attendance at last week’s event couldn’t get over how pretty, clean, nice, and safe this city really is.
+These are the sentiments being echoed by attendees at this week’s conference.
+Your fellow readers in attendance at this week’s event can’t get over how pretty, clean, nice, and safe this city really is.

 Far from intimidating, the people of Medellín are friendly, helpful, and hospitable.

 Traveling across the city on its metro one afternoon during one of our early visits to this city, Lief and I stepped out from our train and on to the station platform uncertainly, looking left, then right, then down at our small pocket map.
 We weren’t sure which way to go next and were moving slowly as we tried to get our bearings.